Call-tracking software: Dynamic Call Tracking

-Channel based tracking allows businesses to capture information on call sources down to the marketing channel, such as AdWords, Bing Ads, Organic and Referral Traffic etc. This provides a breakdown of the source of the call but does not provide particular information about the web session (if the call is from an online marketing source).
+Channel based tracking allows businesses to capture information on call sources down to the marketing channel, such as Google Ads, Bing Ads, organic and referral traffic, etc. This provides a breakdown of the source of the call but does not provide particular information about the web session.
 This method involves assigning a particular number to a particular source of the web session.

-Unique session tracking tracks down each user session on a website, by pooling numbers and allocating each web session a number for a period of time, also known as dynamic number insertion.
+Unique session tracking tracks down each user session on a website, by pooling numbers and allocating each web session a number for a period of time via dynamic number insertion.
 This allows web-tracking software to accurately link each call to a web session if it results in a call being made to the number shown.
 The data which can be drawn from this method can be: